-All unvested stock option awards vest one-third on the first anniversary of the grant date and 1/36th of the options vest thereafter upon completion of each full month following such anniversary, subject to the holder's continued employment.
+All unvested stock option awards vest one-third on the first, second and third anniversaries of the grant date, subject to the holder's continued employment.

-Represents performance shares, which vest on the third anniversary of the date of grant, subject to the holder's continued employment, with payout ranging between 0% and 200% of shares granted depending on the company's two- or three-year average ROIC meeting or exceeding certain targets.
-For performance shares granted in 2016, the two-year average will be based on ROIC for fiscal years 2017 and 2018 and must exceed 7.5% for the shares to vest.
-For performance shares granted in 2017, the two-year average will be determined based on ROIC for fiscal years 2018 and 2019 and must exceed 7.5% for the shares to vest.
-For performance shares granted in 2018, the three-year average will be based on ROIC for fiscal years 2018, 2019, and 2020, and must exceed 4.4% for any shares to vest.
-For performance shares granted in 2019, 80% of which vest provided that the applicable performance metric is met (average minimum ROIC) for four fiscal quarters (the third and fourth quarters of fiscal 2019 and the first and second guarters of fiscal 2020) of at least 4.9%.
+An unvested solic diption awards vest one-finite of the links, section and finite arrives are so the grant date, subject to the holder is continued employment, with payout ranging between 0% and 25% on the first, section and third anniversaries of determination that they were earned, subject to the holder's continued employment, with payout ranging between 0% and 200% of shares granted depending on the company's one-or three-year average ROIC meeting or exceeding certain targets.
+2019 and 2020 are in RSUs and are based on a one-year average, 2018 is in restricted shares and is based on a three-year average.
+For performance-based RSUs granted in 2019, the performance metric (average minimum ROIC) for four fiscal quarters (the third and fourth quarters of fiscal 2019 and the first and second quarters of fiscal 2020) is at least 4.9%.
+For performance shares granted in 2020, the performance metric (average minimum ROIC) for four fiscal quarters (the third and fourth quarters of fiscal 2020 and the first and second quarters of fiscal 2021) is at least 6.2%.

-Represents time-based restricted shares, one-third of which vest on the first anniversary of the grant date and 1/36th of the shares vest thereafter upon completion of each full month following such anniversary, subject to the holder's continued employment.
+Represents time-based restricted shares, one-third of which, subject to the holder's continued employment, vest on the first, second and third anniversaries